 Biden to Pick Connecticut Schools Chief as Secretary of Education

-(CN) — President-elect Joe Biden will name Connecticut’s education chief Miguel Cardona as the U.S. Secretary of Education, maintaining a commitment to a diverse cabinet while tapping someone who pushed to keep schools open amid the coronavirus pandemic.
+(CN) — President-elect Joe Biden will name Connecticut’s education chief Miguel Cardona to lead the U.S. Department of Education, maintaining a commitment to a diverse cabinet while tapping someone who pushed to keep schools open amid the coronavirus pandemic.

 The nominee also fulfills Biden’s campaign promise to nominate someone with experience in public schools, signaling a departure from the policies of Trump pick Betsy Devos, an advocate of school choice and charter schools.